kevaleb/marthamadeit/_products/raglan-top.md

     measurement_description:
 ---

 The Raglan Top is a Must!
 Loose fit through the body with lots of options to Customize your style.
 The Item is made with Stretch Fabric for Comfort and Ease.
+Change it up with Solid Sleeves for a Baseball Tee Look!